MicrosoftDocs/well-architected/well-architected/sap/design-areas/data-platform.md

 - [Azure Storage redundancy](/azure/storage/common/storage-redundancy)
 - [Back up SAP HANA databases' instance snapshots in Azure VMs](/azure/backup/sap-hana-database-instances-backup)

+#### Implement Disaster Recovery

-**Implement Disaster Recovery** - We recommend you invest in Disaster Recovery (DR) to improve the reliability of the SAP workload.
+We recommend you invest in Disaster Recovery (DR) to improve the reliability of the SAP workload.
 Disaster recovery is achieved by replicating primary data to a secondary location.
 Several tools & methodology can be used to the achieve goal.
 Disaster Recovery is required when the primary location isn't accessible due to technical or natural disaster.
 Disaster Recovery solutions can be across zones within region or across regions based on your business requirements, but we recommended DR across region for better resiliency.
 For more information, see:

 - [Azure Site Recovery](/azure/site-recovery/site-recovery-overview)
 - [Cross-region replication of Azure NetApp Files volumes](/azure/azure-netapp-files/cross-region-replication-introduction)
 - [Cross-region snapshot copy for Azure Disk Storage](/azure/virtual-machines/disks-incremental-snapshots?tabs=azure-cli#cross-region-snapshot-copy-preview)
 - [Backup and Disaster Recovery](https://azure.microsoft.com/solutions/backup-and-disaster-recovery/#overview)

-## Storage performance
+## Improve storage performance

 It’s important to choose the appropriate storage solutions to support the data needs of the SAP workload.
 The correct solution can improve the performance of existing capabilities and allow you to add new features.
 In general, storage needs to meet the input/output operations per second (IOPS) requirements and throughput needs of the SAP database.
 For more information, see [storage types for an SAP workload](/azure/virtual-machines/workloads/sap/planning-guide-storage).